gr-grey/quartz/content/02-daily-rambling/The power of recording.md

 It'd be helpful to keep an exercise log, to help hold myself accountable, to make sure I take my daily dose of the best medicine for a healthy, happy life - exercise.

-Ditto with a diet log, a book log, a study log (notes), a mood log (journal).
+Ditto with a diet log, a money log, a book log, a study log (notes), a mood log (journal).

 I like measuring stuff.